-The flower girl typically enters after the maid/matron of honor, just before the bride.
-They can either remain at the altar with the bridesmaids during the ceremony or have them sit with their parent(s) to keep them from being a cute, yet fidgety, distraction for your guests.
+The flower girl typically enters after the maid/matron of honor and before the bride.
+They can either remain at the altar with the other bridesmaids during the ceremony or have them sit with their parent(s) to keep them from being a fidgety distraction for your guests.

 Do I have to have them at the reception?

-No, you don’t have to include the little people.
+Nope, not if you don’t want to.
 If you’re hosting an adult-only reception, it’s perfectly acceptable to not have your flower girls there.
-However, it is imperative that you communicate this to their parents ahead of time so that they can make the necessary arrangements, especially if you’re inviting the parents to stay.
-As an alternative, consider offering to cover the cost of child care or give the parents a small monetary gift to cover the cost of gas for someone else to pick up the child.
+However, it is imperative that you communicate this to her parents ahead of time so that they can make the necessary arrangements, especially if you’re inviting the parents to stay.

 Should I send them a thank you gift?

-Sending the child a gift is certainly a nice gesture.
-But let’s be honest here, you’d be doing it more for yourself & their parents since it’s highly unlikely that a 5 year old will understand the concept of a thank you gift.
-If you choose to get them a gift, just know that it doesn’t have to be expensive.
-I cute doll or toy, or even a personalized jewelry box or other memento that they can have for years to come, is sufficient.
+It’s certainly a nice gesture, but let’s be honest, you’d be doing it for yourself & for her parents since it’s highly unlikely that a 5 year old will understand the concept of a thank you gift.
+If you choose to get her a gift, just know that it doesn’t have to be expensive.
+I cute doll or toy, or even a personalized jewelry box or other memento that she can have for years to come, is sufficient.

 Are there alternatives to a flower girl?

 Absolutely!
 In the past few years, couples have swung the pendulum on flower girls.
 They have shifted from using the cute little ladies to recruiting their grandmothers or even a close friend with a great personality to carry this honor.
-Other couples have even given the role to a well-trained pet that can respond well to cues of when & where to walk.
-The fact is, the possibilities are endless!
+Other couples have given the role to a well-trained pet that can respond well to cues of when & where to walk.

-If you still like the idea of using young girls on your day, but don’t want them to walk down the aisle, you could use them as greeters to wave and welcome guests as they enter the ceremony.
-This is sure to set a fun & cute tone for your big day.
+If you still like the idea of using young girls on your day, but don’t want them to walk down the aisle, you could use them as greeters to wave and welcome guests as they enter the ceremony; this is sure to set a fun & cute mood for your day.
 If they are a little older, you can use them as ushers to hand out programs and escort guests to their seats.

-I hope you see here that there’s no right or wrong.
-There are no rules.
+The point here is that there are no rules.
 This is your day.
-So think outside the box and make your day personal, unique & memorable!
+So look outside the box and make your day personal, unique & memorable!